llm-bible/llm-bible.github.io/_publications/guo2023meta.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.14592"}
   - {name: "Code", url: "http://github.com/octaviaguo/Style-LLM"}
-tags: ['Training Techniques', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Has Code']
+tags: ['Fine-Tuning', 'RAG', 'Training Techniques', 'Has Code', 'Pretraining Methods']
 ---
 Language style is often used by writers to convey their intentions, identities, and mastery of language.
 In this paper, we show that current large